 Entry-Level Criteria: Standards set by the ITF relating to the expertise or experience levels of persons who wish to be Classifiers.
-This may be, for example, former Players or coaches, sports scientists, physical educators and medical professionals, all of whom have the qualifications and abilities relevant to conduct all, or specific parts of, Player Evaluation.
+This may be, for example, sports scientists, physical educators and medical professionals, all of whom have the qualifications and abilities relevant to conduct all, or specific parts of, Player Evaluation.